blab/ncov-forecasting-fit/data/README.md

 This generates the sequence counts for variants of interest from available sequence data as of a given date as well as an additional retrospective truth data set i.e. including all sequences up to now.

+This process can be found in the notebook `./creating-data-sets.ipynb` and generated data sets can be found in `./time_stamped/`

+## Creating data sets under down-scaled sequencing efforts

+We generate sequence counts for variants of interest as of various observation dates for the United Kingdom under various versions of down-scaled sequencing efforts including increased submission delay and decreasing total sequences per week.

-This process can be found in the notebook `./creating-data-sets.ipynb`.
+This process for generating data sets can be found in the notebook `./simulating-downscaling-data-sets.ipynb` and generated data sets can be found in `./down_scaled/`.